Doses for people who are immunocompromised

 - If your primary vaccine series was Moderna or Pfizer and you are looking for an additional 3rd dose, make sure to find a location that offers the same kind of vaccine as your primary series.

-- If your primary series was a WHO-listed vaccine or received as part of a clinical trial, make sure to find a location that offers the Pfizer COVID-19 vaccine.
+- If your primary series was a WHO-listed vaccine or received as part of a clinical trial or if you are under age 18 you can only receive a Pfizer vaccine, make sure to find a location that offers the Pfizer COVID-19 vaccine.

 - When you go to get vaccinated, take proof of vaccination such as your CDC white card or digital vaccination record (see Vaccination Records webpage for details, including how to get your digital record) to show that you completed your initial series.